danchoi/fredit/README.md

 of labor with those who aren't full-stack web dev ninjas or perhaps not even "real" programmers but who are available and willing to help.
 Think [comparative advantage][comparative] from your college economics class.
 We need to apply this idea more to software development.
+Let's lower the "collaboration barrier" to reap further gains in productivity.

 [comparative]:http://www.econlib.org/library/Topics/Details/comparativeadvantage.html